goyote/ubuntu-update/README.md

 Install Ubuntu Software
 ===

-This is a simple bash script you can execute as soon as you install ubuntu from scratch.
-It will install a bunch of tools and applications that are essential to most programmer's workflow.
+Bash script you can execute as soon as you install ubuntu.
+It will install a bunch of useful tools and applications for programmers.

 &copy; 2010 [Gregorio Ramirez](http://gregorioramirez.com)